broadinstitute/gatk/scripts/variantstore/AOU_DELIVERABLES.md

      - the `extract_table_prefix` input from `GvsExtractCallset` step
      - the `filter_set_name` input from `GvsCreateFilterSet` step
 12. [GvsCalculatePrecisionAndSensitivity](tieout/AoU_PRECISION_SENSITIVITY.md#generating-callset-precision-and-sensitivity-values) workflow
+13. `GvsCallsetCost`
+    - The cost from this callset, which represents the total BigQuery cost (which is not represented in the Terra UI total workflow cost) from the GVS pipeline workflows, is used to calculate the cost of the callset as a whole and by sample.

 ## Deliverables (via email to stakeholders once the above steps are complete)